Skip to main content

 • “Hugely satisfying gameplay with a unique feel, look, and sound.”

-• “While this game has done a decent job at creating a shmup game that retains players and invites new players to the genre, it still was not able to overcome the problem of simplistic, monotonous, basic gameplay that this genre has, which plagues what could have been a potentially great game.”
+• “While this game has done a decent job at creating a shmup game that retains players and invites new players to the genre, it still was not able to overcome the problem of simplistic, monotonous, basic gameplay that plagues what could have been a great game mode.”

 • graphics